cun3yt/secure-notes/CONTRIBUTING.md

 First off, thank you for considering contributing to Secure Notes!
 It's people like you that make Secure Notes such a great tool.

-## Development Environment

-### Recommended IDE

-We recommend using [Cursor](https://cursor.sh/) IDE for development.
-Cursor is an AI-powered code editor that:

-- Understands the codebase context
-- Provides intelligent code completion
-- Helps with code generation and refactoring
-- Has built-in pair programming features

-#### Setting up Cursor

-1. Download and install Cursor from https://cursor.sh/
-2. Open the project folder in Cursor
-3. Cursor will automatically recognize the project structure and provide relevant suggestions

-#### Cursor Directions

-We provide sample files to help it understand the implementation:

-- `cursor-directions/instructions.md`: Instructions on how to use Cursor to understand the codebase.
-It is used initially to understand the codebase.
-It is safe to ignore for future contributions.
-- `cursor-directions/sample-crypto-javascript.md`: Examples of encryption/decryption operations to direct Cursor to the relevant code.
-Again, safe to ignore for future contributions.
-- `cursor-directions/sample-database-model.md`: Database schema and model relationships to direct Cursor to the relevant code.
-Again, safe to ignore for future contributions.

-These files serve as reference implementations and should be consulted when making changes to related functionality.

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.